ofekbaribi/Computer-Applications-in-Econometrics/README.md

-# Analysis of Movie Characteristics and Their Influence on User Ratings in R
+# Analysis of the Relationships Between Movie Characteristics and Their Ratings Using R

 ## Overview
 This project analyzes the relationship between **movie characteristics** and **user ratings** using the **ggplot2movies dataset** in R. The dataset contains information about movies, including **title, release year, budget, runtime, IMDb rating, and genre classifications**.
 The objective of this analysis is to explore trends and patterns in ratings based on these characteristics.